Murray accounts for 5 TDs, No. 6 Oklahoma beats Kansas

 Murray sealed the game with a breakaway 75-yard touchdown run with 13:44 remaining, sparking a 20-point fourth quarter.
 He added another touchdown in the quarter and finished with 272 yards passing and two touchdowns.
 He rushed for 99 yards and three touchdowns.

-Murray overshadowed a lackluster defensive performance.
-Oklahoma allowed 524 total offensive yards to Kansas.
+But Oklahoma's defense continued to struggle.
+The Sooners allowed 524 total offensive yards, and Kansas found a way to remain in the game.

+"Defensively, we didn't tackle at all, really the whole night" Oklahoma coach Lincoln Riley said.
+"That's the whole story."

-Oklahoma took a 48-24 lead with 12:05 remaining when Kyle Thompson blocked a punt and Curtis Bolton scooped and scored.
+Oklahoma took a 48-24 lead with 12:05 remaining when Kyle Thompson blocked a punt and Curtis Bolton scooped and scored and appeared to be in control.

-The Sooners appeared to be in complete control, but their defensive struggles continued as Kansas kept the game within striking distance.

-"Defensively, we didn't tackle at all," Oklahoma coach Lincoln Riley said.
-"Really, the whole night.
-That's the whole story."

 Murray responded with an 11-yard touchdown pass to Grant Calcaterra.
 Kansas would answer with a 25-yard touchdown run by Khalil Herbert on the play following a 25-yard run by Williams.